 On receipt of your complaint, we will attempt to contact you within 5 working days with the intention of fully resolving any issues you may have experienced.
 If we failed to resolve the complaint to your full satisfaction within this time frame, we will commence a formal investigation process.
 On commencement of our formal investigation, we will write to you to acknowledge your complaint, and provide you with a named contact who will deal with your complaint from start to finish.
 From the date of your initial complaint, our aim is to respond to you within a four week period, and fully conclude our investigation with a final response within an eight week period.
 If we are unable to issue a final response within this time frame (due to external circumstances or a reliance on a third party entity) we will write to you explaining why.

 YOUR RIGHT TO COMPLAIN TO THE FINANCIAL OMBUDSMAN SERVICE

-If you are still not satisfied with our final response, you can refer your complaint to the Financial Ombudsman Service.
+If you are still not satisfied with our final response, or you have not received it after eight weeks, you can refer your complaint to the Financial Ombudsman Service.
 You must approach them within six months of our final response, we will remind you of the time limit in our final response.

 The Financial Ombudsman Service

 Contact centre – 0800 023 4567